Lei-Tin/Rei-Bot/README.md

 # Requirements

-Application is developed on ARM Mac.
-The bot will also work on Windows 11, but needs some setup with FFMpeg, which includes altering the PATH.
+Application is developed on ARM Mac and Windows 11.

-- macOS Ventura 13.4
+It is tested to run perfectly on Windows 11, Mac OS Ventura 13.4, Alpine Linux.

 - Python 3.11.4
 - discord.py 2.3.1
 - yt-dlp 2023.7.6
 - ffmpeg 6.0
-- opus (Needs to install through homebrew and navigate through)
+- opus library (If on Linux system, might need to install through package manager)